Archimedes: An Ancient Greek Genius Ahead of His Time

 However, in the 1200s, a medieval scribe ran out of parchment and recycled the 300-year-old pages into a book of prayers.
 He trimmed the parchment, erased the text, and turned the sheets at a right angle before inking on the prayers.

-In a rather unexpected turn of events, a statue of Archimedes has been deemed by some as inappropriate and of ‘bad taste’ .
+In a rather unexpected turn of events, in 2017 a statue of Archimedes was deemed by some as inappropriate and of ‘bad taste’ .
 As you’ve just read, Archimedes was a talented mathematician and inventor, so what could be the issue?

 One word: Nudity.